 What will happen if I do not obtain a BER for my dwelling as required by law?

-If you are selling or renting your property and your building is not exempt and you do not obtain a BER certificate, you will be liable, on conviction in the District Court, to a maximum fine of €5,000.
-But from the point of view of the sale of your property, a BER certificate is a necessary requirement so failure to obtain a BER certificate as soon as possible will result in a delay in the completion of you sale.
+A criminal law sanction may apply if you do not comly with the BER Certificate requirements.
+If you are selling or renting your property and your building is not exempt and you do not obtain a BER Certificate, you will be liable on conviction in the District Court to a maximum fine of €5,000.
+But from the point of view of the sale of your property, a BER Certificate is a necessary requirement so failure to obtain a BER Certificate as soon as possible will result in a delay in the completion of you sale.

 Are any buildings exempt from having a BER Cert?

-We draft up the contract for sale once we have received your title documents.
-A contract for sale contains the following details:
+We draft up the Contract for Sale on your behalf once we have received your title documents.
+A Contract for Sale contains the following details:

 - The details of the parties to the contract.